sntai2901/D01_CoffeeTek/README.md

 ## Unrealized!
   - Auto Slide Image
-  - ImageView has Unwanted padding (can not remove)
+  - ImageView has Unwanted padding (can not find the way to remove it, maybe padding from the layerlist in xml file)